 1. Introduction

-This appendix sets out the criteria referred to in paragraph 8.2.7. of this Regulation regarding the selection of vehicles for testing and the procedures for the in-service conformity control.
+This appendix sets out the criteria referred to in paragraphs 9.3. and 9.4. of this Regulation regarding the selection of vehicles for testing and the procedures for the in-service conformity control.

 2. Selection criteria

-The criteria for acceptance of a selected vehicle are defined for tailpipe emissions in paragraphs 2.1. to 2.8. of this appendix and for IUPRM in paragraphs 2.1. to 2.5 of this Appendix.
+The criteria for acceptance of a selected vehicle are defined for tailpipe emissions in paragraphs 2.1. to 2.8. of this appendix and for IUPRM in paragraphs 2.1. to 2.5. of this appendix.
 Information is collected by vehicle examination and an interview with the owner/driver.

 2.1.
 The vehicle shall belong to a vehicle type that is type approved under this Regulation and covered by a certificate of conformity in accordance with the 1958 Agreement.
 It shall be registered and used in a country of the Contracting Parties.